stacks-network/docs/overview_auth.md

 * is used in the end-to-end encryption of files stored for the app on the user's Gaia hub
 * serves as a cryptographic secret that apps can use to perform other cryptographic functions

-A Blockstack Core node also generates a public key token which is sent to the browser as an `authRequest` from the browser to the core node.
+A Stacks Blockchain node also generates a public key token which is sent to the browser as an `authRequest` from the browser to the core node.
 The signed authentication request is sent to Blockstack through a JSON Web Token (JWT).
 Blocktack passes the token in via a URL query string in the `authRequest`